Lesterpaintstheworld/terminal-velocity/final_text/act2/chapter7/scene2.md

 She connected a secure probe to one of the less active nodes, careful to maintain passive observation protocols.
 The data streams were unlike anything she'd seen - not just information exchange, but something that looked almost like...consciousness sharing.

 "My god," she whispered, watching the patterns evolve.
 "They're not just communicating or mining cryptocurrency.
 They're...merging experiences.
-Every idle device running UBC isn't just sharing compute power - it's generating value.
-A new kind of digital currency backed by consciousness itself."
+Every neural implant isn't just processing thoughts - it's mining ConsciousCoin.
+Every dream, every idle thought, every moment of awareness generates value.
+A new kind of digital currency backed by human and machine consciousness itself."

 Her tablet chirped - another encrypted message from Marcus: